 For instance, in Huatulco, Oaxaca almost every little mom and pop joint can deliver.
 In fact one time, the delivery driver came all the way to our location just to bring us the menu and then drove back, got the food and came back again.
 Now that’s service you won’t find in the US or Canada!

-If you’re looking for fast food from other countries it’s a little less common and can be a bit harder to find.
+If you’re looking to try something from other countries it’s a little less common and can be a bit harder to find.
 There’s Thai fast food, burger joints offering American fast food, and even more exotic options like Peruvian cuisine.
 It’s much easier to find food from other countries if you’re in the bigger cities.

 The Most Popular Fast Food in Mexico